Preston park and ride

-Preston park and ride is a park-and-ride scheme in the city of Preston in Lancashire, England, operated by Rotala subsidiary Preston Bus (formerly Stagecoach in Preston).
+Preston park and ride is a park-and-ride scheme in the city of Preston in Lancashire, England, operated by both Rotala subsidiary Preston Bus and Stagecoach Merseyside & South Lancashire.

 Services

-The park and ride system consists of two car parks at Portway and one at Walton-le-Dale, connected by bus routes to the city centre; the Portway route also serves Preston railway station.
+The park and ride system consists of two car parks at Portway (off the A59 road) and one at Walton-le-Dale, connected by bus routes to the city centre; the Portway route also serves Preston railway station.
 The services do not run on Sundays, and a reduced service operates on bank holidays.
 The car parks are free, with users paying for the bus journey.

 Before 4 March 2013, the Portway and Walton-le-Dale sites were served by separate routes: